unknowntrojan/unknowntrojan/README.md

 I have a blog at [unknowntrojan.win](https://unknowntrojan.win), feel free to take a look!
 I haven't spent much time on it yet, so there may not be much to see.

+If you're looking for slides or information about my talks, see [here](https://github.com/unknowntrojan/talks).

 You can find me here:
 | Platform | Username |
 | --- | --- |